How to Make a Tennis Court Sub-base

 Step 5 – Installation of the Middle Wedging Layer of (Finer) Crushed Stone

-The next layer of sub-base is the middle wedging layer.
+The next layer of the sub-base is the middle wedging layer.
 The suggested thickness of this layer is 3-4 cm.
-We recommend the crushed stone with a fraction 4-8 mm or 4-16 mm.
+We recommend the crushed stone with a fraction of 4-8 mm or 4-16 mm.
 Level and tighten the crushed stone with a roller across the entire layer.

 The middle wedging layer prevents the next layer (if the upper layer is made of grit) from getting washed into the coarse crushed stone with rainwater.